verhovsky/cli/docs/content/configuring-npm/package-json.md

 #### GitHub URLs

-As of version 1.1.65, you can refer to GitHub urls as just "foo":
+As of version 1.1.65, you can refer to GitHub URLs as just "foo":
 "user/foo-project".
 Just as with git URLs, a `commit-ish` suffix can be included.
 For example: